MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models: Acknowledgment

 \section{Acknowledgment}

-This work was partly supported by JST CREST under Grant Number JPMJCR19A3.
-The authors would like to thank Jaden Pieper and Stephen Voran, the authors of the AlignNet paper, for providing references to various datasets used in their work, as well as the fruitful discussions.
+This work was partly supported by JSPS KAKENHI Grant Number 25K00143 and JST AIP Acceleration Research JPMJCR25U5, Japan.
+The authors would like to thank Jaden Pieper and Stephen Voran, the authors of the AlignNet paper, for providing references to various datasets used in their work, as well as for fruitful discussions.
+The authors would also like to thank Alejandro Sosa Welford, the provider of the HablaMOS dataset, for clarification of the dataset.
+The authors are grateful to all the authors and curators of every dataset in MOS-Bench for kindly open-sourcing them.